besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 This allowed me to quickly thest the image capabilties and make sure the container could run but since the service would only listen to port 8080 it is not very practical.
 I needed a way to expose the service to a more reachable port such as 80 and and 443 and have the capability to imeplement a SSL cert in front of the service.

-## Implementing echoip asa docker-compose service
+## Implementing echoip as a docker-compose service

 Since I don't have a k8s cluster in production yet, I opted to run the service through a `docker-compose` file.
 This enabled me to place a frontend to the `echoip` container and use a more readable domain name.